 Umm Atiyyah narrated:

-Eid prayer in the streets is not a power parade, but just a performance of an Islamic ritual, a sign of obedience and gratitude to Allah.
-Constitutions all over the world guarantee the freedom of worship.
-So, Muslims use their freedom in performing their right in the most elaborate and public way as it’s ordained.
+Eid prayer in the streets is a confirmed Sunnah not a power parade.
+It is just a performance of an Islamic ritual and a sign of obedience and gratitude to Allah.

 Muslims meet together to congratulate one another for the forgiveness and bounties of Allah and rejoice for the wellness on Eid.